Spinney Hill Park, Leicester

 Lloyd and Aveling is an urban park with close associations to William Morris, whose childhood home is located within the park.

-Plans to redevelop the park with £3.6 million of lottery funding include a new hub building at the centre of the park.
+Plans to redevelop the park with £3.6 million of Lottery funding included a new hub building at the centre of the park.
 DBA Consulting were engaged to write a business plan for the hub building, including an options appraisal for its use, market context, financial forecasts for the preferred option, and consideration of risks.

 Rougemont and Northernhay Gardens, Exeter